aeon-toolkit/aeon/docs/api_reference/base.md

 total ensemble size; increase it if it has already been reached.
 A batch may overrun the time budget.

+`fit_time_millis_` records the initial fit call and is not updated by `resume_fit`.
+Automatic checkpoints may omit it because they are saved before the fit timer is assigned.
+Use Arsenal's `fit_elapsed_time_` for cumulative contract timing across fit and resume calls.

 `resume_fit` is not limited to recovering an interrupted fit: because member limits apply to the whole ensemble, it also resizes one that completed normally, without needing a checkpoint file.
 Raising `n_estimators` (or